CFO vs Controller: What’s the Difference?

 Expanding Your Financial Strategy With a CFO

 Medium-to-large businesses may already have a controller on staff but need a different perspective on financial statements, fundraising, and expansion.

 For businesses that already have a chief operating officer on staff, it may be wise also to hire a CFO who can oversee the financial close process, monitor and explain security breaches, and provide financial reporting that goes deeper than only operational accounting.

 Companies hire CFOs and controllers for many reasons beyond a grand design.
 Some of these needs may be short-term; that’s when working with a fractional CFO or interim CFO who can oversee particular financial functions or tasks may be the best option.

 Instead of getting bogged down in financial statements and spinning your wheels, look to the future of your expansion by choosing a CFO vs controller.
 CFO Strategies LLC is here to help you every step of the way.

-Our innovative services range from basic bookkeeping, controller services, to CFO services to help businesses with strategic planning.
-Our goal is to help businesses cut costs and improve their bottom line.
+Our innovative services range from basic bookkeeping and controller services to CFO services to help businesses with strategic planning.
+Our goal is to help companies to cut costs and improve their bottom line.
 We work collaboratively and customize the services we provide based on your company’s needs and wants.
 Feel free to contact us today for a complimentary business review.
-Contact us at (732) 236-4454 to learn more about what we do.
+Contact us at (855) 732-7861 to learn more about what we do.